 Thrushes like gardens with food, so in addition to snails, shrubs with berries such as Cotoneaster horizontalis, Ivy, native Rowan (Sorbus aucuparia) Pyracantha, and Berberis darwinii are a few suggestions.

 Frogs will also eat small snails and slugs and can be encouraged into the garden by water in a pond or boggy area and they also like wood piles.
 If you have no room for a pond, create a suitable habitat choosing damp shady area and plant with shade loving plants such as Ferns, astilbes, and Hosta to make an area frog friendly although this one in the image left joined me at the veg plot for a spot of slug spotting.

-Fortunately there are other predators of slugs which are also eaten by some types of beetle, slow worms, hedgehogs and toads.
-Thrushes will take the large snails but black birds and mistle thrushes will take smaller slugs so the more wildlife in the garden, the better.
+There are other predators of slugs which are also eaten by some types of beetle, slow worms, hedgehogs and toads.
+Thrushes will take the large snails but Black birds and Mistle thrushes will take smaller slugs, so the more wildlife in the garden, the better.